 Late and failed payment fees are also possibilities, if borrowers aren’t able to keep their commitments.
 Prosper does not keep the late fees, they are passed on to the lender.
 A failed payment fee of $15 is charged if the borrow has a returned check, a failed bank draft, a failed automatic withdrawal, etc.

-Fees vary between 1.95-4.95% of the loan amount if the duration is 3 years.
-For 5 year loans, the cost is 4.95% across the board.
+Fees vary between 1.95-4.95 percent of the loan amount if the duration is three years.
+For five year loans, the cost is 4.95 percent across the board.
 Your percentage is based on the Prosper rating they will give you that basically shows how much you are trusted as a borrower.

 They offer a mobile friendly site that is easy to navigate and has a clean look.